mkdzv/LoggedIn/README.md

 # LoggedIn
-LoggedIn is a log analysis system designed to process Windows Event Logs and identify suspicious login patterns.
-This tool enhances SIEM (Security Information and Event Management) alerting capabilities and includes automated reporting features to significantly reduce manual log review time for security teams.
+LoggedIn is a log analysis system designed to process Windows Event Logs and identify suspicious login attempts.
+This tool includes automated reporting features to reduce manual log review time for security teams.
+I built the tool with Python and integrated it with Splunk, I also added NumPy for analysis and Matplotlib for data visualization.

 ## Features
+- **Automated Logs**: Automated parsing of Windows Security Event Logs (Event ID 4624, 4625, etc.)
+- **Splunk Integration**: Splunk integration for log management
+- **Numpy Analysis**: Statistical analysis using NumPy
+- **Matplotlib Visualization**: Data visualization with Matplotlib
+- **Attack Detection**: Detection of brute force attacks and suspicious login attempts
+- **Timely Detection**: Time-based detection (off-hours login activity)
+- **Data Analysis**: Failed login attempt analysis

 ## How it works
+The user runs the program
+The program outputs the logs and details of all 100 logs that were processed The user analyzes the logs and statistics to see what happened The user

 ## Installation
+1. Download the lastest version of Python on your device
+2. Download all files from the LoggedIn folder
+3. Save files in the same folder

 ## Usage
+1.
+2.
+3.
+4.
+5.
 ## Example

 ## Contribute